 Hammertoe Correction (Tenotomy and Capsulotomy):

 With a softer, flexible reducible toe a minimal incision surgery procedure may be done in the office.
 After the toe is anesthetized, the tendon to the bottom of the toe is released.
 This allows the toe to straighten.
-The toe is then wrapped in a small splint for 2 days.
-With this MIS procedure patients are able to return to their regular shoe gear immediately and ambulate following the surgery.
+The toe is then wrapped with a light dressing for a few days.
+With this Minimally Invasive Surgery patients are able to return to their regular shoe gear immediately and ambulate following the surgery the next week.
 Patients may drive immediately follow the surgery.
-Patients on Coumadin or blood thinner do NOT need to come off these medications prior to having this MIS done.
-Typically just Tylenol or Advil is needed for any discomfort that evening.
+Patients on Coumadin or blood thinner do NOT need to come off these medications prior to having this MIS performed.
+Typically, Tylenol or Advil is all that is needed for any discomfort that evening.
 One week following the MIS the suture is removed in the office and typically the patient is then discharged.